zizzo81/swatches/README.md

 This script has been published and can be found and used directly on [MakerWorld](https://makerworld.com/en)'s [page](https://makerworld.com/en/models/481721).

+Please be sure to also check the swatches holder generator script you can find [here](https://github.com/zizzo81/swatches-holder).

 ## Summary

 - [Two scripts for two nozzles](#two-scripts-for-two-nozzles)